 (June 14, 1736 – August 23, 1806)

-Charles-Augustin de Coulomb worked in various civil engineering capacities before settling for experimental physics.
-After serving in Martinique (West Indies) for 8 years, he returned to France and began foraging meticulously into research.
+Charles-Augustin de Coulomb worked in various civil engineering capacities before embracing experimental physics.
+After serving in Martinique (West Indies) for 8 years, he returned to France and began foraging into research.
 He explored mechanics before moving onto electricity.
 Treatises detailing his findings were sent to the Paris Academy of Sciences.
-Most notable of these are: The Statistical Problems Applied to Architecture, and The Theory of Simple Machines which won him the academy’s prestigious grand prix.
-His invention of torsion balance in 1777 led to the publication of another acclaimed treatise, titled: The Elasticity of Wires under Twisting Stress.
-Having benefitted from a faculty of tutors who taught him maths (as a youth), his application of calculus to complex scientific problems impressed the academy’s members.
-Coulomb would spend the next 5 years studying electricity, electrostatics, and magnetism.
+Most notable of these are: The Statistical Problems Applied to Architecture and The Theory of Simple Machines which won him the academy’s prestigious grand prix.
+His invention of torsion balance in 1777 led to the publication of another acclaimed monograph: The Elasticity of Wires under Twisting Stress.
+Having benefitted from a faculty of tutors who taught him maths (as a youth) his application of calculus to complex problems impressed the academy’s members.
+Coulomb would spend 5 years studying electricity, electrostatics, and magnetism.
 Afterwards, he published the 7 treatises which culminated in the formulation of his famous law: termed the Coulomb’s Inverse-Square Law in 1785.
 His theoretical and practical works were profound.
-Among other things, this law was instrumental to the development of the Theory of Electromagnetism.
+Among others, this law was instrumental to the development of the Theory of Electromagnetism.
 It not only relates to Newton’s (inverse-square) Law of Universal Gravitation, but could be used to derive Gauss’ Flux Theorem (and vice-versa).
-In addition to coulomb being the S.I. unit of electric charge, Charles-Augustin de Coulomb is as well, the eponym of 30826 Coulomb asteroid, the 89-kilometer-wide Coulomb lunar crater, and the 530-kilometer-wide Coulomb-Sarton pre-Nectarian lunar basin, the Coulomb wave function and the Coulomb logarithm.
+In addition to coulomb being the S.I. unit of electric charge, Charles-Augustin de Coulomb is as well, the eponym of 30826 Coulomb asteroid, the 89-kilometer-wide Coulomb lunar crater, the 530-kilometer-wide Coulomb-Sarton pre-Nectarian lunar basin, the Coulomb wave function and the Coulomb logarithm.
 He is also among the 72 French achievers whose names are inscribed on the Eiffel Tower.